 Fingerprints are performed right at Dispensary33, Sunday through Thursday.
 The cost is $50 but you will also receive $50 in vouchers for your first visit as a patient.

 Not everyone needs to assign a Caregiver, but having one can be useful for those who want someone else to be able to purchase cannabis on their behalf.
 Learn more here.

 Questions?
 Shoot us an email – we’re here to help.

 CaregiversA caregiver is someone designated by a patient to purchase cannabis either with the patient or on their behalf.
 Caregivers can accompany patients inside the dispensary or come alone to purchase without the patient.
 Regardless, caregivers have all of the privileges of purchasing and possessing cannabis as patients do.

 - Be at least 21 years old

-- Not have been convicted of a felony drug crime or violent crime
+- Not have been convicted of a felony drug offense

-- May only serve this role for a single patient
+- Only serve this role for a single patient